Good news, technology writers! This

 Apple’s almost pathological need to keep the iPhone ecosystem secure has resulted in an App Store which is far safer than the Android ecosystem.

 Security is now “pathological” compared to convenience.
-This is hysterically self-serving coming from a “publication” that denies you access to its “content” (please know that the Macalope is literally making sarcastic air quotes every time he types these) unless you turn off your ad blocker so it can jam no fewer than 37 ad, social media and tracking scripts down your virtual throat, some of which are injecting malware.
+This is hysterically self-serving coming from a “publication” that denies you access to its “content” (please know that the Macalope is literally making sarcastic air quotes every time he types these) unless you turn off your ad blocker so it can jam no fewer than 37 ad, social media and tracking scripts down your virtual throat, some of which

 By the way, let the Macalope digress to take exception to a sentence from that piece by NetworkWorld’s Andy Patrizio: